HugoLi0213/Materialized-vitural-machine/README.md

 # README for VMware Configuration Changes and Tools Installation

-This document provides instructions for configuring VMware settings and installing VMware Tools version 11.1.5 on a virtual machine (VM).This Materialized-virtual-machine can be used to play games or execute programs to avoid the problem of can not run in vitural machine.
+This document provides instructions for configuring VMware settings and installing VMware Tools version 11.1.5 on a virtual machine (VM).This Materialized-virtual-machine can be used to play games or execute programs to avoid the problem that can not run in vitural machine.

 ## Prerequisites